Uncover hidden leaks by taking a closer look at where exactly your dollars are going. Here are some painless ways to spend less so you can save more.

-“It helps me save money and not be wasteful,” she says.
+“It helps me save money and not be wasteful,” she said.
 “It also really helps me focus on getting my debts paid off quicker, and that saves me money in the long run too.”

 Curious whether this budgeting approach would work for you?
 Consider these tips before you switch:

 Review your current budget